 - The actuarial valuation is prepared for funding purposes and produced annually.
-Cavanaugh Macdonald prepared the most recent actuarial valuation as of January 1, 2020 and this report determines the contributions due to ERS from employers on January 31, 2021. - The GASB Statement No. 67 report is prepared annually, with the most recent report completed as of December 31, 2020 by Cavanaugh Macdonald.
+Cavanaugh Macdonald prepared the most recent actuarial valuation as of January 1, 2021 and this report determines the contributions due to ERS from employers on January 31, 2022. - The GASB Statement No. 67 report is prepared annually, with the most recent report completed as of December 31, 2021 by Cavanaugh Macdonald.
 The GASB 67 report focuses on the reporting aspects of ERS' assets and liabilities. - The experience study is completed every five years and the study sets the actuarial assumptions used to calculate the pension liabilities for ERS.
 Buck Consultants completed the most recent experience study based on a measurement date of December 31, 2016.
+Our new actuarial consultant, Cavanaugh MacDonald will complete a new 5-year experience study as of December 31, 2021 and it will be presented to the Annuity and Pension Board in Q4 of 2022.

-For funding purposes, the valuation showed the actuarial value of assets, which is a smoothed asset value used for funding purposes was \$5.29 billion as of January 1, 2020.
-When compared to the actuarial liability of \$7.37 billion, which includes an unfunded actuarial liability of \$1.31 billion and the present value of future normal costs of \$774 million.
-The System's funded ratio, which is the ratio of actuarial assets to actuarial liability, decreased from 81.5% in 2019 to 80.1% in 2020.
-The decrease in ERS' funded ratio is primarily attributable to the recognition of deferred investment losses from prior years due to the asset smoothing method.
-The smoothed rate of return was 6.94%, lower than the 7.50% assumed rate of return.
+The actuarial valuation showed the actuarial value of assets was \$5.44 billion as of January 1, 2021.
+The actuarial liability was \$7.52 billion, the unfunded actuarial liability was \$1.30 billion, and the present value of future normal costs was \$770 million.
+The System's funded ratio, which is the ratio of actuarial assets to actuarial liability, increased from 80.1% in 2020 to 80.7% in 2021.
+The increase in ERS' funded ratio is primarily attributable to the recognition of deferred investment gains from prior years due to the asset smoothing method.
+The recognition of the deferred investment gains increased the funded ratio by 1.3%.
+However, due to the difference between the actuarially determined employer contributions and the contribution due under the stable contribution policy, the recognition of investment gains was offset by a negative 0.7% difference in actuarial contributions versus actual contributions.

 The required employer contribution is determined actuarially, based on the annual cost of accrual of benefits and amortization of the unfunded actuarial liability offset by employee contributions.
-The recommended employer contribution for 2020 was \$91.5 million for all ERS employers and is due to ERS by January 31, 2021.
-This contribution represents 15.4% of employees' pensionable compensation.
+The recommended employer contribution for 2021 was \$89.7 million for all ERS employers and is due to ERS by January 31, 2022.
+This contribution represents 15.3% of employees' pensionable compensation.

-The following table presents the annual employer contributions for the Global Combined Fund as of January 1, 2021 using the discount rate of 7.50 percent, a discount rate that is 1-percentage-point lower

-(6.50 percent) and a discount rate that is 1-percentage-point higher (8.50 percent) (in thousands):
+The following table presents the annual employer contributions for the Global Combined Fund as of January 1, 2022 using the discount rate of 7.50 percent, a discount rate that is 1-percentage-point lower (6.50 percent) and a discount rate that is 1-percentage-point higher (8.50 percent) (in thousands):

-1% Decrease (6.50%) Current Discount (7.50%) 1% Increase (8.50%) Annual employer contributions \$ 234,715 \$ 167,825 \$ 107,645
+1% Decrease (6.50%) Current Discount (7.50%) 1% Increase (8.50%) Annual employer contributions \$ 222,186 \$ 154,110 \$ 92,612